microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/subspaces.md

 ## What are subspaces?

-Subspaces are Rush feature that enables a single monorepo to install using multiple PNPM lockfiles.
+Subspaces are a Rush feature that enables a single monorepo to install using multiple PNPM lockfiles.
 For example, if the subspace name is `my-team`, there will be a folder `common/config/subspaces/my-team/` containing the `pnpm-lock.yaml` file and related configuration.
 Each Rush project belongs to exactly one subspace, and the monorepo still has one unified "workspace."
 Thus, a project's `package.json` file can use the `workspace:` specifier to depend on projects from other subspaces.

 ## What is the benefit?